 24 September 2014

-Brisk bidding in the saleroom pushed the price past the pre-sale estimate of £300,000 to £350,000 ($508,000 to $593,000) to reach a final hammer price of £400,000 ($653,000).
-With buyer’s commission added the final price was £480,000 making it one of the world’s most expensive Roman coins
+Brisk bidding in the saleroom during the sale of Ancient and World Coins pushed the price well past the £300,000 to £350,000 ($508,000 to $593,000) estimate to reach a final hammer price of £400,000 ($653,000).

-The exact date of the coin and where it was minted remain unknown and the subject of much scholarly debate but it is believed to have been struck c27-18BC.
+The exact date of the coin and where it was minted remain unknown and the subject of much scholarly debate, but it is believed to have been struck c.27-18BC.
 In 27BC Octavian, as he was then called, the great nephew of Julius Caesar, founded the Principate, the first phase of the Roman Empire.
-He took the name of Augustus, meaning ‘stately’ or ‘dignified’ and began to stamp his authority on Rome and its territories.
+He took the name of Augustus, meaning ‘stately’ or ‘dignified’, and began to stamp his authority on Rome and its territories.

 The rest is history.
 Augustus dramatically enlarged the Roman Empire and secured its safety with a buffer region of client states beyond its borders, initiating an era of relative peace known as the Pax Romana.
 He reformed the taxation system, developed a network of roads, established a standing army and transformed Rome with impressive new buildings.
 Although his latter years were clouded by economic problems, a military defeat in Germany and the deaths of two of his grandsons, he left a solid imperial legacy.
-He died during August, the month named after him, 14AD and was succeeded by his stepson Tiberius.
+He died during August, the month named after him, in 14AD and was succeeded by his stepson Tiberius.